Disability Living Allowance for children

 What is it?

-If your child has care or mobility needs due to an illness or disability (physical or mental) you may be able to claim Disability Living Allowance for them.
+If your child has care or mobility needs due to an illness or disability (physical or mental) you may be able to claim Disability Living Allowance (DLA) for them In England, Wales and Northern Ireland or Child Disability Payment (CDP) in Scotland.

-Disability Living Allowance is made up of two components - care and mobility.
+Disability Living Allowance and Child Disability Payment are made up of two components - care and mobility.

 If your child has personal care needs at certain parts of the day, but not throughout the day, they may be entitled to the low rate care component.
 The middle rate of care is paid to children who needs frequent care or continual supervision during the day or some care/supervision by night and the high rate of care is paid if they need care or supervision during both the day and night.
 To claim you must be able to demonstrate that these needs are substantially more than those of healthy children of the same age.